robertmartin8/ReasonableDeviations/_notes/game_theory.md

   - in the last round, the dominant strategy is to defect
   - by backward induction, at every stage you should defect
   - hence repetition does not always improve outcomes
-  - e.g the **lame duck effect** in politics, where politicians find it hard to get things done at the end of their term
+  - e.g. the **lame duck effect** in politics, where politicians find it hard to get things done at the end of their term
 - However, there are finite games in which repetition improves payoffs:

 |   |   ***A***  |   ***B***  | ***C*** |